dev2Dx/EDGE/preprocessing_steps.md

-## Navigating to the Knowledge Graphs Directory
+# Manual pre.processing of the knowledge Graphs

 The Knowledge Graphs have been created using the same data scources i.e, files from DGL distribution and are readily provided in the framework, which can be used to start  and run explainers.
 They can also be recreated using the followings steps
-# First run the KG preprocessor file:
+## First run the KG preprocessor file:
 ```shell
 python preprocess_kg.py
 ```